 This course includes fundamentals of aquatic ecology, with special reference to community ecology.
 Taxonomy, stratification and succession of organisms to be investigated.
 Energy traffic through aquatic ecosystems will also be investigated.
 Field trips required.
 Lect.
 2, Lab.
-3. Prerequisite: BIO 103 or BIO 105; one additional biology course; one semester of chemistry.
+3. Prerequisite: BIO 105; one additional biology course; one semester of chemistry.
 Offered Fall.

 BIO/CHM/PHY 356 Cr.2